Understanding Bird Proofing

 Bird guano (poo) contains uric acid, which is strong enough to corrode paintwork, metal, stonework, and brickwork, and it can do this in minutes.

-Plus let’s face it, if your clients and customers come to your premises and it’s covered in guano, you’re not exactly going to project the image of the successful business that cares about standards.
+Plus let’s face it, if your clients and customers come to your premises and it’s covered in guano, you’re not exactly going to project the image of a successful business that cares about standards.

 Pest birds attract more pests: